extcode/cart_events/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f7809fa0f2ab40118e263cb714212d13)](https://www.codacy.com/app/extcode/cart_events?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=extcode/cart_events&amp;utm_campaign=Badge_Grade)

 Cart is a small but powerful extension which "solely" adds a shopping cart to your TYPO3 installation.
 Cart Events provides an own data storage for events.
-Events can be offered via a list and detail view and can be purchased via cart function of the Cart extension.

 ## 1. Features

--
--
--
+* It provides events and their event dates which can be created in the TYPO3 backend.
+* The data for those events are stored in own data tables.
+* The data fields of the events fit many use cases for seminars, workshops, theatre performances or generally date-related seat reservations.
+* The events and their dates can be displayed on the website with a list view and a detail view.
+* It is possible to limit the number of bookable seats per event date or per price category of an event date.
+* As it extends EXT:cart are the products compatible with EXT:cart and can therefore be be purchased with the cart functionality of EXT:cart.

 ## 2. Installation